Read the transcript of this video below.

 - How the parents are going to make agreements in the future about important decisions regarding the children, such as education, medical care, and religion.
 They can share jointly in these decisions, or one person can be in charge of each particular decision category.

-- Finally, the parents need to address various parenting issues, like:
+- Finally, when creating a parenting plan, the parents need to address various parenting issues, like:

 c.
 Who pays for what expenses;